narupo/cap-code/README.md

 @pwd
 ```

-And execute cap-code command.
+And execute cap-code command (`cap-text-command`).
 Then, Command result is pasted at cursor position of editor.